Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Results

 The SumNorm-KL setting improves the eDOS prediction for each ML model compared to the Standard-MAE setting for nearly all of the prediction metrics, with the only exception being a slight increase in MAE for Mat2Spec.
 While these results highlight the general value of using distribution learning with any ML model, the superior performance of Mat2Spec with respect to the baseline models in the SumNorm-KL setting highlights the particular advantages of distribution learning when using probabilistic embedding generation and contrastive learning to condition the model.

+\john{In the Supporting Information, we explore the underpinnings of the distribution in prediction accuracy of Mat2Spec in the SumNorm-KL setting.
+Intuitively, the prediction task is harder and the MAE is generally larger when i) the material's structure is more complicated, ii) there are few examples of similar materials in the training set, and/or iii) the eDOS contains high frequency features, which are all demonstrated in Figures \ref{fig:loss_vs_complexity}-\ref{fig:loss_vs_fft}.
+Figure \ref{fig:loss_vs_subclass} illustrates that the distribution of prediction quality can vary substantially with materials class, which is likely due to a convolution of the aforementioned effects with the chemical complexity of a given subclass of materials.}

 The probabilistic embedding generator as well as the contrastive learning are intended to amplify knowledge extraction from data.
 One way to assess success toward this goal is to study the prediction performance with decreasing training size, as shown in Figure \ref{fig:eDOSscaling}.
-For the complementary prediction loss metrics MAE and WD, Mat2Spec has relatively little degradation in performance with decreasing training data, providing better predictions when using 1/8 of the training data than the baseline models that use the full training data.
+For the complementary prediction loss metrics MAE and WD, Mat2Spec has relatively little degradation in performance with decreasing training data, providing better predictions when using 1/8 of the training data than the baseline models that use the full training data. \john{The ability to make meaningful predictions with data sizes on the order of 10$^3$ materials is critical for predicting spectral properties that are much more expensive to acquire, where the increased expense typically corresponds to less available training data than the eDOS dataset used in the present work.
+The increased expense also expands the opportunity for accelerating materials discovery with Mat2Spec. }

+\john{The excellent performance with relatively small training size can also be transformative for materials discovery campaigns conducted within a specific subclass of materials.
+Using 2 example subclasses from Figure \ref{fig:loss_vs_subclass}, 3-element oxides without rare earths and materials with spacegroup 225, we show that Mat2Spec can be fine-tuned to improve the predictions within each subclass (Figure \ref{fig:finetune_bar}), which enables Mat2Spec to more accurately model specific eDOS features, as shown in Figure \ref{fig:subclass_tune_nel3_O_examples}.
+Even when ones research is confined to a specific subclass, training Mat2Spec on a broader set of materials helps Mat2Spec encode materials chemistry, as demonstrated by a substantial degradation in performance when using only the data from a specific subclass (Figure \ref{fig:finetune_bar}).}

 While our focus on phDOS and eDOS prediction is precisely motivated by their transcendence of specific uses of materials, evaluating eDOS prediction for a specific use case provides a complementary mechanism for gauging the quality and value of the predictions.
 For a use case we choose a classification of materials based on a desirable feature in the eDOS for certain materials.
 We consider the presence of energy gaps (or near-energy gaps) in occupied states close to the Fermi energy, which corresponds to an intrinsic eDOS that is similar to that of a degenerate semiconductor.
 Correspondingly, the metals exhibiting an energy gap in occupied states may exhibit transport-related properties such as electronic conductivity and a Seebeck coefficient that mimic a doped semiconductor,\cite{Ricci2020} broadening the materials search space.
 Indeed, this concept of metallic system having a gap close to the Fermi energy was introduced and studied in the research of potential transparent conductive materials,\cite{Zhang2015,Malyi2019_gapped,Poeppelmeier2016,Rondinelli2019} for applications in low-loss plasmonics,\cite{Gjerding2017} and in catalysis. \cite{xu_red_2012}